Postdoc for Link-Lives, Copenhagen University

 From April to July 2018 I worked with the Voices from the Colonies museum team on a new permanent exhibition on the Danish colonial presence in India, entitled Serampore: the forgotten colony?

-Working primarily on editing video footage of modern-day Indians and their responses to a colonial built heritage, I translated the exhibition text from Danish and Bengali to English, and produced subtitles for the video installations.
+Working on storytelling through the use of video footage of modern-day Indians and their responses to a colonial built heritage, the exhibition launched to the public in 2018.

 Academic conference: "Beyond the home: new histories of domestic servants"